How to Use BibleTalk.tv Offline

-As of July 2017, we have stopped production of DVDs and CDs.
-We are still producing Paperbacks and USB sticks which contain the same information as the CDs and DVDs.
+We have stopped production of DVDs and CDs.
+We are still producing Paperbacks and a USB hard drive which contain the same information as the CDs and DVDs.

-BibleTalk.tv series on USB Sticks are extremely convenient for many different situations.
-Newer HDTVs and Smart TVs have the ability to play videos directly off of the USB stick.
+BibleTalk.tv offline is extremely convenient for many different situations.
+Newer HDTVs and Smart TVs have the ability to play videos directly off of the USB drive.
 This means you do not need internet or WiFi capability to play our material in your church building.
 We have personally experienced success with this on Visio and Samsung TVs.
 In the product page for your TV, look for the wording 'USB Media Play.'

-You can test your TV by downloading one of our videos and putting it on a USB stick.
+You can test your TV by downloading one of our videos and putting it on a USB stick that you may already own.
 Insert it into your TV and a message like 'Would you like to play media off this device?' should appear.
 If so, you are good to go.
-You can download the material from our website yourself or purchase one of our pre-packaged sticks that contains all the videos, audio files and lesson notes.
+You can download the material from our website yourself for free or purchase an offline drive that contains all the content from our entire website.

-Audio: Certain cars are starting to incorporate USB drives into their media centers.
-Having the audio files on the stick works the same way as a CD would.
+Note on Audio USB: Certain cars are starting to incorporate USB drives into their media centers.
+Having the audio files on the drive works the same way as a CD would.
 You can navigate through the series and listen to each lesson.

 How to set up and use a USB Media Player